-Health Commissioner Declares Code Red Extreme Heat Alert for Tuesday through Wednesday
+Health Commissioner Declares Code Red Extreme Heat Alert For Tuesday Through Thursday

 FOR IMMEDIATE RELEASE

-BALTIMORE, MD (July 6, 2021) With temperatures expected to rise in the Baltimore region and the heat index forecasted to reach over 100 degrees Fahrenheit today and tomorrow, Baltimore City Health Commissioner Dr. Letitia Dzirasa has issued a Code Red Extreme Heat Alert for Tuesday, July 6 through Wednesday, July 7.
-The heat index is a measure of air temperature and relative humidity and indicates how hot it feels to the human body.
+With temperatures expected to rise in the Baltimore region over the next few days and the heat index forecast to reach over 100 degrees Fahrenheit, Baltimore City Acting Health Commissioner Mary Beth Haller has issued a Code Red Extreme Heat Alert for Tuesday, Sept.
+5 through Thursday, Sept.
+7. The heat index is a measure of air temperature and relative humidity and indicates how hot it feels to the human body.

 - Hatton Senior Center

 - 1601 Baker St.

 - (410) 396-7724

 - Oliver Senior Center